-Over the first few weeks, the larva shrinks to one-third of its settlement size before growing once again into what will eventually be a 6- to 10-inch, transparent, letter-opener-shaped adult that only dares to venture out of its symbiotic home to forage for crustaceans after dark.
+Over the first few weeks, the larva shrinks to one-third of its settlement size before growing once again into what will eventually be a 6- to 10-inch (15 to 25 centimeters), transparent, letter-opener-shaped adult that only dares to venture out of its symbiotic home to forage for crustaceans after dark.
 As we read later, a group of researchers theorized that the unconventional anterior location of the larva’s alimentary canal is a modification allowing adults to relieve themselves outside their host without exposing their entire body

 Only a few of the 37 species of pearlfish reside inside sea cucumbers; others prefer sea stars or live free of hosts, although the majority favor oysters.
 This preference leads to the origin of the pearlfish’s common name, likely bestowed by oyster shuckers harvesting pearls long ago.
 In response to parasites such as sponges that bore holdfasts into their shells, pearl oysters lay down a glistening coating of mother-of-pearl to seal out the intruders.
 The rarest of all pearls is not necessarily uniformly round with even layers of luster, as one would think, but instead, a “fish pearl” — an entombed pearlfish on the half-shell graced with a covering of nacre following death inside its symbiotic home.